 - plan meetings and events to keep our supporters and others informed

-- make an occasional live telephone call to a supporter for specfic time-sensitive purposes
+- make an occasional live telephone call to a supporter for specific time-sensitive purposes

 - improve our communications, campaigns and services